Itiro-P/RIPR-framework-reproduction/README.md

 This is an artifact package for the ICSE 2024 paper "Ripples of a Mutation — An Empirical Study of Propagation Effects in Mutation Testing".
 A non-permanent link to our artifact can be found here: https://github.com/spideruci/RIPR-framework

+Notes by the fork's author (Itiro-P):
+- This fork is made as a base material for BCC4001 - Methodologies of Research.
+- Video Link: TODO

 # Introduction
 - This is an open-source artifact that provides: (1) a functional and scalable implementation of the RIPR (Reachability, Infection, Propagation, and Reveal)  analysis framework for mutants; (2) designated subject projects for RIPR analysis, as discussed in this paper; and (3) the pertinent dataset.